zelmon64/rss-reader-skill/README.md

 2. _The skill doesn’t work as it should._

    Please, feel free to open an _issue_ on GitHub.
 If this might be helpful, the skill logs warnings and errors in the Mycroft CLI.
-You can use a filter to highlight the relevant information by typing `:find 'skill-rss-reader'`
+You can use a filter to highlight the relevant information by typing `:find 'rss-reader'`

 ## Thanks
 [JamesPoole](https://github.com/JamesPoole/) from whose [podcast-skill](https://github.com/JamesPoole/podcast-skill) brilliant skill I inherited many ideas.